Healthy Homes Assessment Pauatahanui

 Rental Property Home Assessments Pauatahanui

-Areas of rental properties that are impacted with the Healthy Homes Standards in Pauatahanui include each:
+Areas of rental properties that are impacted to the Healthy Homes Standard in Pauatahanui include each:

 • Kitchens